.

 ARTICLES

-• Icelandic Orca Project researchers are the main authors or co-authors of several scientific papers, published in scientific journals; a list of these can be found here: icelandic-orcas.com/#publications; please contact fipsamarra@gmail.com if you require copies of any of these publications and can’t access them.
+• Icelandic Orca Project researchers are the main authors or co-authors of several scientific papers published in scientific journals; a list of these can be found here: Icelandic-orcas.com/#publications; please get in touch with fipsamarra@gmail.com if you require copies of any of these publications and can’t access them.

 PROJECT-RELATED WEBSITES